vitalyTO/KnightTour/README.md

 # KnightTour
-attemp at solving the knights tour problem
+attempt at solving the knights tour problem

+doesnt implement graphs so follows the same pattern for choosing the move every time